bitmonk8/dosatsu-cpp/Examples/README.md

 3. Include in relevant compilation configurations
 4. Update README files as needed

-### Analysis Modules
+### Verification Modules

-1. Create new analyzer in `analysis/analyzers/`
+1. Create new verifier function in `queries/verifiers/`
-2. Inherit from `BaseAnalyzer` class
+2. Return `VerificationResult` with pass/fail status and details
-3. Implement analysis logic using the framework
+3. Use functional approach with database connection parameter
-4. Add to the analyzer list in `framework.py`
+4. Add to the verifier list in `run_queries.py`

 ## Integration with Main Project